 Response - The new building is clearly a product of its own time while simultaneously supporting and highlighting the historic landmark.
-Details are subtle in nature and materials are durable to limit capital expenses for the affordable housing residents.
+Details are subtle and materials are durable to limit capital expenses for the affordable housing residents as noted in the 2012 AACP Policy I.5 - "Emphasize the use of durable and environmentally responsible materials, while recognizing the realistic lifecycle of the buildings."